Sirjandeep1808/databricks-multi-agent-genie/README.md

 ## How to Run
 1. Import the notebook into Databricks.
 2. Ensure both tables `sales_transactions` and `customer_behavior` are created.
-3. Run all cells from top to bottom.
-4. The three agents will initialize and produce analytical outputs for each case study question.
+3. The three agents will initialize and produce analytical outputs for each case study question.